bhauman/lein-figwheel/sidecar/README.md

 There is only one build in our configuration so the build switching repl doesn't offer us much.

-# Creating a component that communicates with the client
+## Hooking into the autobuild with middleware

-# Hooking into the autobuild with middleware
+## Creating a component that communicates with the Figwheel client